SBA Form 912: How To Fill Out a Statement of Personal History

 SBA Form 912 Questions 8 and 9

 Questions 8 and 9 of SBA Form 912 address your criminal record.
-Unlike a “yes” answer in question 7, an affirmative answer to questions 8 or 9 does not disqualify you automatically from SBA eligibility.
+Unlike a “yes” answer in question 7, an affirmative answer to questions 8 or 9 does not automatically disqualify you from SBA eligibility.
 It can, however, slow down your loan application approval.

 The information that needs to be disclosed depends on the severity of the conviction and when it occurred.